 Reporting Rabies Exposures

 Yates County Public Health staff is available around the clock to respond to rabies questions and potential exposures.
-To report a possible rabies exposure or animal bite during business hours call Yates County Public Health at 315-536-5160 or toll free at 866-212-5160.
-To report a possible rabies exposure or animal bite after hours call the Yates County Sheriff's Office at 315-536-4438 and ask for the Public Health staff on call.
+To report a possible rabies exposure or animal bite during business hours call Yates County Public Health at 315-536-5160.
+To report a possible rabies exposure or animal bite after hours, call the Yates County Sheriff’s Office at 315-536-4438 and ask for the Public Health staff on call.

 Rabies is a deadly viral disease transmitted through a bite or exposure to the saliva of a rabid animal.
 Human cases of rabies are rare in the United States due to pet vaccination programs and the availability of post-exposure prophylaxis (PEP).
 In 2015, Yates County had 3 raccoons and one fox test positive for rabies.
 Keep your pets and family safe by ensuring pets have a current rabies vaccination and avoid contact with wild animals.
 Report any animal bites or contact with wild animals to Yates County Public Health.